samsquire/ideas4/README.md

 I propose a plain English syntax for referring to pointers.

-Referring to struct Structure name** pointers would be written as array of struct pointers.
+Referring to struct structure name** pointers would be written as array of struct pointers.

 # 124. Complexity reduction, Re-entrancy, tip of execution hierarchy, blocking